Chart Color Schemes

 Employment conditions in Palm Beach demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-There was an estimated employment growth of 2.2% over the past year.
-As of June 2025, 10,359 residents were employed, with an unemployment rate of 0.9% below Rest of Qld's rate of 3.9%.
-Workforce participation was 65.6%, compared to Rest of Qld's 59.1%.
-The dominant employment sectors among residents included health care & social assistance, construction, and retail trade.
+In this month, 10,359 residents were employed, with an unemployment rate of 0.9% lower than Rest of Qld's rate of 3.9%.
+Workforce participation in Palm Beach was 65.6%, compared to Rest of Qld's 59.1%.
+The dominant employment sectors among residents include health care & social assistance, construction, and retail trade.
+Construction stands out with an employment share 1.4 times the regional level, while agriculture, forestry & fishing has a limited presence at 0.4% compared to the regional 4.5%.

 Frequently Asked Questions - Employment